sgsbucket/animan-doc/docs/animan/episode.md

 Here you can change either the animatic (.mp4), audio (.wav) or both.

-If either the new .wav or .mp4 has a different length from the original shot length, you must provide both the animatic (.mp4) and audio (.wav) and provide the correct frames number in the **Frames** field.
+If either the new .wav or .mp4 has a different length from the original Shot length, you must provide both the animatic (.mp4) and audio (.wav) and provide the correct frames number in the **Frames** field.

 ## Quick Assign Worker
 :::info